PandacubeFr/PandaLib/Readme.md

 ### Use in your projects

-To use one of the module as a Maven dependency, add the Jitpack repository in the `<repositories>` section in your `pom.xml`:
+To use one of the module as a Maven dependency, add the JitPack repository in the `<repositories>` section in your `pom.xml`:

 ```xml
     <repositories>